longle0702/FinanceBenchRag/README.md

   failed) so you can see what's missing and why.
 - **Known failures you can't fix**: a handful of company investor-relations sites block non-browser downloads or have dead links (e.g. Johnson & Johnson's IR domain no longer resolves at all).
-Re-running `--retry-failed` won't help those; it's expected that a small number of filings (~70 out of 287) end up missing.
+Re-running `--retry-failed` won't help those; 73 of the 360 filings listed in the catalog end up permanently missing this way.
 The rest of the pipeline is built to tolerate that gracefully rather than fail on it.

 ## 4. Extract text, tables, and glossary terms from the PDFs